skillrepos/ai-sdlc/labs.md

 <br><br>

 9. (Optional) To show that the logging works, you can use the script we used previously in the "scripts" directory named use-app.sh.
 Running it now should cause INFO messages to be output to stderr.
 (Don't forget to make sure the app is running first in a separate terminal via *python app.py* If you hit errors running the app, it's possible that some edits could have affected the app code.
-You can compare against the original app code at https://github.com/skillrepos/ai-sdlc/blob/main/app/app.py.)
+You can compare against the original app code at https://github.com/skillrepos/ai-sdlc/blob/main/app/app.py or tell Copilot "fix the errors in app.py".)

 ```
 ../scripts/use-app.sh